BarisAlbayrakIEEE/StructuralAnalysis/sql/README.md

 - some coefficients.

 The RF data varies for each SC-FM combination.
-The RF data for a SC-FM combination is defined statically by the core system (CS).
+The RF data for a SC-FM combination is defined statically by the CS.
 Hence, the DB may contain a predefined individual table for each SC-FM combination.

 The RF tables are subject to frequent reads and writes.